Anastasia-Labs/opshin-audit/catalyst_docs/audit-tracker-template.typ

     - Tuple case (returns fixed length)
     - Raises non implemented error for unsupported types [x] - empty case of len (len[]) is not handled here,avoid indexError: list index out of range
+      Recom: error message has to be improved visit_Assign , check the target is already given a type - ** Finding**
     - Function reserved, print, abs , all and any - no issues
-    - pow(2,3), contains traceerror in uplc output even if `3<0`, reason is lazy execution of `plt.ite` [x] - recursion depth can be specified in hex, to avoid max recursion error
+    - pow(2,3), contains traceerror in uplc output even if `3<0`, reason is lazy execution of `plt.ite` [x] - recursion depth can be specified in hex, to avoid max recursion error - finding -
+  recom: Xor is not yet implemented, it compiled with optimization

 3. `rewrite/rewrite_empty_lists.py` - as per the code
 ```python